 Katya rides over, Penny pours tea, "You got balls, right on the street."

 She skips the part about going to the company, meeting Brin, fixing bad code.
 Penny doesn't know about her computer skills, and she doesn't need to know.
 She doesn’t know Vika is now Katya.
 Better for her to be in the dark.
-Katya also sent an e-mail to Mark and Marge declining the offer, mom in poor health, need to return to Yugoslavia immediately.
+Katya also sent an e-mail to Morris and Marge declining the offer, mom in poor health, need to return to Yugoslavia immediately.
 Glad to help, blah, blah.

 Katya has never been in Yugoslavia, the email address leads no place.
 The likelihood of anyone putting together Valeria with Brin's death is zero.

 Penny, "Slick work, messy, but he's dead and that's what the client wanted, didn't specify dead and pretty.
 Since it's the girlfriend's dad, dead and ugly probably suits him fine.
 They've kept her out of the news, bunch of piranha circling Brin's mansion.
 She's probably back home and I don't think the press knows where dad lives.
 Lawyers will sort out who gets what, Brin has a mom and dad living, a sister someplace."

 Katya, "Good payday, lucky for us girl has rich daddy."

 "And she has no idea he paid to get Brin out of her life.
 I wonder if she goes to the funeral?"

 "Better to skip if it is public, press all over like a dog sniffing assholes."

 Penny laughs, "I'll keep in touch.
 We may have something cooking, there have been tentative inquiries, nothing definite.
 Sometimes these things are false alarms, people think about hiring a hit, but price or cold feet keep them from following through."

 Ellen, "We gonna get what?
 No way, that is so cool."